 The course offers a framework and analysis for the current technology landscape across inclusive financial and insurance sectors as well as emerging technologies such as AI, Blockchain, Cloud & Cyber Security, Data Analytics, Environmental Friendly Technology, Financial Inclusion, 5G and Quantum Computing (ABCDEFG-Q).
 The students will be able to develop critical views of emergent technologies, upgrade their technology literacy and use new approaches to evaluate inclusive FinTech projects in a trustless world.
-This course may be conducted 50pc on Zoom even post Covid19.
+This course is a 100pc online class to take advantage of technology in AI and Blockchain.